Towards a Robust Deep Neural Network in Texts: A Survey: Adversarial Attacks for classification in Texts

-Like one pixel attack\cite{jwsdvvsk2017}, a similar method named HotFlip was proposed by Ebrahimi et al.\cite{jeardldd2018}.
-HotFlip was a white-box attack in texts, which relied on an atomic flip operation to swap one character with another by gradient computation.
-The flip operation was represented by formula \eqref{eq10}:
+Like one pixel attack\cite{jwsdvvsk2017} in the image domain, a similar method named HotFlip was proposed by Ebrahimi \etal{}\cite{jeardldd2018}.
+HotFlip is a white-box attack in texts, which relies on an atomic flip operation to swap one character with another by gradient computation.
+Compared with DeepWordBug \cite{jgjlmlsyjq2018}, the adversarial examples from HotFlip are more imperceptible due to the fewer modifications.
+The flip operation is represented by

-The formula \eqref{eq10} means that the $\emph{j}$-th character of $\emph{i}$-th word in an example is changed from $a$ to $b$, which are both characters at $\emph{a}$-th and $\emph{b}$-th places in the alphabet. -1 and 1 in formula \eqref{eq10} are the corresponding positions for $a$ and $b$ respectively.
-The change from directional derivative along this vector is calculated to find the biggest increase in the loss $\emph{J}(x, y)$.
-The process of calculation is shown in formula \eqref{biggestincrease}:
+The formula \eqref{eq10} means that the $j$-th character of $i$-th word in an example is changed from $a$ to $b$, which are both characters at $\emph{a}$-th and $\emph{b}$-th places in the alphabet. -1 and 1 are the corresponding positions for $a$ and $b$, respectively.
+The alteration from directional derivative along this vector is calculated to find the biggest growth in the loss $\emph{J}(x, y)$.
+The procedure of calculation is shown in

-where $x_{ij}$ is a one-hot vector, which denote the $\emph{j}$-th character of $\emph{i}$-th word. $y$ refers to the corresponding label vector. $T$ is a transpose function.
+where $x_{ij}$ is a one-hot vector, which denotes the $\emph{j}$-th character of $\emph{i}$-th word, $y$ refers to the corresponding label vector, $T$ is a transpose function.
 Apart from character-level attack, HotFlip could also be used on word-level by different modifications.
-Although HotFlip performs well, only a few successful adversarial examples are generated with one or two flips under the strict constraints, so that it is not suitable for a large-scale experiment.
+Although HotFlip performs well, only a few successful adversarial examples are generated with one or two flips under strict constraints, thus it is not suitable for a large-scale experiment.

-A derivative method DISTFLIP was proposed by Gil et al.\cite{ygycogjb2019}.
-They distilled the knowledge of the procedure in HotFlip, which was used to train a black-box model.
-Through the training model, the authors generated adversarial examples to conduct a black-box attack.
-This method performs well than HotFlip on a toxicity classifier\cite{hhskbzrp2017}, and its run-time in generating adversarial examples is ten times faster than HotFlip.
-But whether this method can distill the knowledge of any white-box attack remains to be verified.